mine-man3000/SeshOS/README.md

 #### Compiling
 To compile and run the OS, follow these steps:

-Open the terminal and `cd` to the project directory.
+1. Open the terminal and `cd` to the project directory.
-Run the `make run` command to build the OS.
+2. Type `make run` to build the OS.

 --------------------------------------------------------------------------------------------------------------------------------------------------------

 ### To Do